 - Form – the forms that make up a cycle in GO Smart: Intent to Apply, Application, Interim Report, Final Report, Flex Form.
 The GO Smart system treats these as separate entities for which you will create rules determining when and how applicants access each stage of the cycle.
 Sometimes referred to as a page set.

 - Flex Form – an additional Program Cycle that allows you to create and offer a form that is not one of the typical four forms, such as Reimbursement or Invoice forms.
 Sometimes referred to as a flexible page set.

 - Admin and panelists who are added via the User Editor cannot be removed from the system, they can only be disabled.
 You can replace outdated admin by editing their details with a new admin’s information.

-- All of the applicant’s profile information populates the first page of the PDF of any forms (Application, Interim Report, Final Report, etc.).
+- All of the applicant’s profile information populates the first page of the HTML/PDF of any forms (Application, Interim Report, Final Report, etc.).
 This alleviates the need to collect this information again within a form.

 - Learn about using the Work Sample tools to request media (other than documents) from applicants: Work Samples (aka Support Material), Slideshow.

 - Use the CKeditor to add to your text any images and document and website links, where desired.